Read LabVIEW VIs without installing LabVIEW.

-lvkit parses .vi, .ctl, .lvclass, and .lvlib files directly into queryable dependency and dataflow graphs.
-Document code, track changes in CI, feed VI structure to AI tools, or generate equivalent Python.
+LVKit parses .vi, .ctl, .lvclass, .lvlib, and .lvproj files directly into queryable dependency and dataflow graphs.
+Render the block diagram, document code, track changes in CI, feed VI structure to AI tools, or generate equivalent Python.

 Getting started

-Install from PyPI, then run setup to create a project resolution store and install AI agent skills.
+Install from PyPI (Python 3.10+), then run setup to create a project resolution store and install the AI agent skills.

 pip install lvkit

-lvkit generate path/to/your.vi -o out/What you can do with it
+lvkit render path/to/your.vi -o my-vi.svgWhat you can do with it

 Describe a VI